General Residency Guidelines

 a) The Arizona Board of Regents is required by law to establish, for the universities under its jurisdiction and control, guidelines which provide uniform criteria for determining the tuition status of any student, and which provide uniform procedures for review of that status.
 The board has adopted policies concerning tuition classification to meet this requirement.

 b) This informational summary is intended to provide a general explanation of the Tuition Classification Policy established by the Board of Regents.
 This summary is not part of the policy and is not intended to modify, restrict or extend in any way rights accorded under the policy.
-A complete copy of the Board Policy can be obtained from the University’s Residency Classification Office website.
+A complete copy of the Arizona Board of Regents Policy can be found here website (see Chapter 4 - Student Fees, Residency, Financial Aid).

 c) Each student must be classified as either a resident student or a non-resident for tuition purposes.
 A student who is not classified as a resident student is charged tuition in addition to other registration fees and charges.